The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking: PRS method competency: A simulation study

-The results demonstrate the effectiveness of the PRS method in identifying deviations that warrant model reconstruction.
-When $ \delta_v = \delta $, the probability of PRS falling above the upper {critical value} $ \tau_2 $, $P(\mathcal{R}_3)$, closely matches the expected value of $ \alpha_1 = 0.05 $.
-Similarly, under a deviation of size $ \delta_v = M\delta $, the probability of falling below $ \tau_1 $, $P(\mathcal{R}_1)$, remains near $ \alpha_2 = 0.1 $.
-These findings confirm the validity of the PRS procedure and its effectiveness in classifying multinomial samples under structured deviations from a reference model.
+The results demonstrate that the PRS method effectively identifies when deviations become severe enough to warrant model reconstruction.
+When $ \delta_v = \delta $, the probability of PRS falling above the upper {critical value} $ \tau_2 $, $P(\mathcal{R}_3)$, closely matches the expected value of {$ \alpha_1$}.
+Similarly, under a deviation of size $ \delta_v = M\delta $, the probability of falling below $ \tau_1 $, $P(\mathcal{R}_1)$, remains near {$\alpha_2$}.
+These findings support the validity of the PRS framework and its reliability in classifying structured deviations from a multinomial reference model.